jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 Vector subtraction.
 ```

-To calculate the addition and subtraction of vectors we are going to write methods to do this.
+To calculate the addition and subtraction of vectors we are going to write functions to do this.

 :::{admonition} Task
 :class: tip

-Add the following methods to your `Vec3` class.
+Add the following functions to the ***maths.js*** file

 ```javascript
 function addVector(a, b) {